moorepants/learn-multibody-dynamics/differentiation.rst

    A derivative written as :math:`\frac{\partial \bar{v}}{\partial q_r}` is
    meaningless because no reference frame is indicated.
 The derivative is dependent on which reference frame the change is observed from, so without a reference frame, the derivative cannot be calculated.
+This is not the case for partial derivatives of scalar expressions, as no reference frame is involved.

 The above definition implies that a vector must be expressed in the reference frame one is observing the change from before calculating the partial